 What GLP-1 Actually Does

-Understand How Your Body Controls Hunger — With or Without Medication
+Understand How Your Body Controls Hunger, With or Without Medication

 If your appetite feels unpredictable, or you're using GLP-1 medications but still unsure what's happening in your body, this guide explains the system behind hunger, fullness, and food control.
 This isn't about forcing less food.
 It's about understanding the signal that regulates appetite.

-when it works well
+when GLP-1 signaling works well

 - Hunger feels predictable